-Public service innovators all across the industry—particularly in postal organizations, border organizations, public infrastructure, defense and public safety—are starting to connect massive networks of intelligent twins, linking many twins together to create living models of ports, cities and delivery networks.
-They are creating unbroken threads of data—fabrics that will soon be essential to every public service’s digital strategy.
+Public service innovators – particularly in postal organisations – are starting to connect massive networks of intelligent twins, linking many twins together to create living models of ports, cities, and delivery networks.
+They are creating unbroken threads of data – fabrics that will soon be essential to every public service enterprise’s digital strategy.

-As more public service organizations build and connect intelligent twins, they are bringing more of their organizations into digital space.
+As more public service organisations build and connect intelligent twins, they are bringing more of their organisations into digital space.
 That, in turn, unleashes new opportunities and next-generation citizen service delivery models.

-Consider how digital twins already lets many Canadian organizations gather, visualize, and contextualize data from across their physical assets and projects, bridging physical operations and digital capabilities.
+Consider how digital twins already let organisations gather, visualise, and contextualise data from across their physical assets and projects, bridging physical operations and digital capabilities.
 AI helps them act on that data, dynamically responding to real-time information, asking “what-if” questions about possible future scenarios, and designing and testing new products in the virtual world long before ever constructing them physically.

 Unlock the power of massive, intelligent, digital twins